apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 *This API is only available since Sling API 2.11.0 ([SLING-4751](https://issues.apache.org/jira/browse/SLING-4751)).*

 Register an OSGi service for [`org.apache.sling.api.resource.observation.ResourceChangeListener`][6] to be notified about local changes.
 To be also notified about external changes (i.e. changes triggered by another Sling instance leveraging a clustered repository  make sure that your service implementation also implements the marker interface [`org.apache.sling.api.resource.observation.ExternalResourceChangeListener`][7].
 The interface `ExternalResourceChangeListener` is not supposed to be registered with OSGi though.
-It is possible already at a registration level to specify, which events in which path you are interested.
-For this attach these properties as OSGI properties to your implementing service (all of them are multi-value):
+It is possible to specify already during registration which events in which paths you are interested in.
+To use this just set these service properties in your implementing OSGi service (all of them are multi-value strings):

 Property | Description
 --- | ---
 [ResourceChangeListener.PATHS](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/observation/ResourceChangeListener.html#PATHS)| denote the path (including sub paths) in which you are interested in.
 This property is required.
 [ResourceChangeListener.CHANGES](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/observation/ResourceChangeListener.html#CHANGES)| the type of changes you are interested in (optional)
-[ResourceChhangeListener.PROPERTY_NAMES_HINT](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/observation/ResourceChangeListener.html#PROPERTY_NAMES_HINT)| optional property to specify interested on changes certain sling properties.
+[ResourceChhangeListener.PROPERTY_NAMES_HINT](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/observation/ResourceChangeListener.html#PROPERTY_NAMES_HINT)| filte r only for events affecting the properties with the given names (optional)

 ### OSGi Event based resource changes (deprecated)